paleobot/pbot-static/HowTo/State.md

 # State Node
 ## Instructions for data entry
 PBot schemas are hierarchical structures with lower-ranks being dependent on higher-ranks.
 Therefore, each rank must be added to a schema in order from the highest position in the hierarchy to the lowest position in the hierarchy.
-* For simplicity, “state” and “states” will be used as generalized terms to refer to any rank of state or states in the hierarchy.
+As with Characters, PBot allows a hierarchical parent-child relationship for States.
+The difference, however, is that each lower rank of a state is an increasingly precise answer to the question – it is not simply an organizational tool.
-* “State” ranks available in PBot include state, substate, subsubstate, subsubsubstate, and subsubsubsubstate.
+* There are up to five state ranks available in PBot, thus allowing for a state, substate, subsubstate, subsubsubstate, and subsubsubsubstate.
-* A lower-ranked “state” such as subsubstate is directly dependent on a higher-ranked “state” such as substate.
-When dependencies exist, the higher-ranked “state” is known as the parent “state.”
+* A lower-ranked state such as subsubstate is directly dependent on a higher-ranked State such as substate.
+When dependencies exist, the higher-ranked state is known as the parent state.

 ## REQUIRED FIELDS:
-**Schema** – Select a Schema from the dropdown menu to add an associated “state.”
+**Schema** – Select a Schema from the dropdown menu to add an associated State.

-**Character** –  Select a Character from the dropdown menu to add an associated “state.”
+**Character** – Select the Character from the dropdown menu to which the State being added belongs.

-**Parent “state”** – Select the higher-ranked “state” the new “state” being added is dependent on.
-Skip this step if you are entering a state.
-States are dependent on the characters (selected above).
+**Parent state** – If the new state is dependent on another state (i.e., it is a substate), then select the higher-ranked state that the new state being added is dependent on.
+Skip this step if you are entering a state that is not dependent on another state.

-**Quantitative** – Check this box if the “state” being entered is quantitative.
-If the “state” is categorical, leave this box unchecked.
+**Quantitative** – Check this box if the state being entered is quantitative.
+If the state is categorical, leave this box unchecked.

-**Name** – Enter “state” name using lower case (e.g., marginal).
-Do not include terms like “unknown” or “indeterminate” as “states”.
-These lead to erroneous synonymies.
+**Name** – Enter state name using lower case (e.g., marginal).
+Do not include terms like “unknown” or “indeterminate” as states.
+These can lead to erroneous similarities in search or comparison algorithms.

 ## OPTIONAL FIELDS:
 **Definition** – Enter a brief definition using sentence case.
 Include citation(s) if appropriate.